 2. Culminating Experience (3 units)

 Total Units Required for the M.K.M.
 Degree: 36

 Graduates of the CSUN Master of Knowledge Management program will:

 - Demonstrate how to develop and implement knowledge management, systems and communities of practice in the organizational context.

 - Demonstrate how knowledge management is applied in an organizational context.

-- Acquire and demonstrate the analytical, strategic-thinking and communication skills that are essential to creating and maintaining a successful KM program.
+- Acquire and demonstrate the analytical, strategic-thinking and communication skills that are essential to creating and maintaining a successful knowledge management program.